How To Write a Sign Language, Part 2: Projectional Systems

 Sign languages are 3D languages.
 They use space and directions in their vocabulary and grammar.
 Projectional systems use the 2D space on the page to mimic that 3D spatial / directional grammar.

-For instance verbs (like ATTACK) change direction depending on who did what to who; I-ATTACK-YOU will travel from me to you, whereas YOU-ATTACK-ME will travel towards myself.
+For instance verbs (like ATTACK in British Sign Language) change direction depending on who did what to who; I-ATTACK-YOU will travel from me to you, whereas YOU-ATTACK-ME will travel towards myself.

 images sketched with paint